pnsn/station_metrics/station_metrics/metrics/acc_bp_spikes_gt_.34.md

 ## Change Log

-Aug 2026: the processing order changed.
-Previously the trace was cut to the analysis window before differentiation and filtering, so the filter start-up transient fell inside the measured window.
+Sep 14 2026: the processing order changed.
+Previously the trace was cut to the analysis window before differentiation and filtering, so the filter edge effects fell inside the measured window.

 ## Contact